VaradBelwalkar/belwalkarvarad.tech/content/posts/dns-deep-dive.md

 So this blog post will cover everything that I came accross to with my learning, and I hope you like it.

-Following are the topics being covered in this
+Following are the topics being covered in this:
 - How DNS Resolution works?
 - How Domain Registration works?